-Using a pedometer to measure the number of steps one takes in a day has been linked to lower fatigue in persons with rheumatoid arthritis, according to research presented this week at the American College of Rheumatology Annual Meeting in San Francisco.
+Using a Pedometer, Fitbit, even apps on your phone to measure the number of steps one takes in a day has been linked to lower fatigue in persons with rheumatoid arthritis, according to research presented this week at the American College of Rheumatology Annual Meeting in San Francisco.

 Rheumatoid arthritis is the most common chronic autoimmune disease that affects the joints.
 RA has the potential for joint damage and deformity, with loss of function.
 The cause of RA is unknown.
 It affects people of all ages, and women more commonly than men.
 RA causes pain, stiffness and swelling, generally in multiple joints.
 RA may affect any joint, but the small joints in the hands and feet are most frequently involved.
 Rheumatoid inflammation may also develop in other organs such as the lungs.

 Fatigue is problem for many people with RA.
 And, this can often lead to them shying away from physical activity, which unfortunately contributes to a cycle of more fatigue and less physical activity.
 Researchers from the University of California in San Francisco recently looked at one way of breaking this cycle — the use of pedometers.

 “With prior funding from the Rheumatology Research Foundation, I completed a study of the predictors of fatigue in RA.
 We found that, even after accounting for RA disease activity, obesity, depression, and sleep disturbance were important predictors of RA fatigue, and that physical inactivity was associated with each of those predictors.
 So, physical inactivity seemed to be the most important target to address,” explains lead investigator, Patricia Katz, PhD; professor of Medicine and Health Policy; Division of Rheumatology, Department of Medicine, University of California, San Francisco.